AngerSolutions/angersolutions.github.io/rules/readme.md

 * This is NOT counseling;
   This is NOT therapy;
   The group facilitator is neither a counselor, nor a therapist.
-* You're strongly encouraged to use your initials, for your username, in this group.
-  At most, please use only your first name and last initial.
+* Please use only your first name and last initial, for you displayed name, in meetings.
 * Always be respectful and on-time.
   After 1 minute you're late;
   After 5 minutes you're a no-show.
-* EVERYTHING DISCUSSED HERE SHOULD BE TAKEN AS CONFIDENTIAL;
+* ANYTHING DISCUSSED SHOULD BE CONSIDERED CONFIDENTIAL;
-  What's said in group should stay in group.
+  What others say in the group should stay in the group.
-  Wear headphones if anyone is nearby.
+  Headphones are REQUIRED when anyone else might overhear the conversation.
   However, confidentiality can NOT be guaranteed.
   So do NOT admit to any specific crimes.
 * If you think you might cut it close making it to group on-time then take your workbook, a pencil, an eraser, and phone with you so you can still participate.
 * Show up, even if you didn't complete your homework, to allow your weekly report to state you were "present" and "in compliance".
-* You're encouraged to CHIME IN when you have additional ideas about the portion of the module we're covering;
-  So ask clarifying questions and offer relevant & appropriate comments on answers given by others.
+* You're encouraged to ask clarifying questions and offer relevant & appropriate comments on the topic we're covering;
+* Keep your microphone muted, unless you're about to say something, to avoid audible distractions.
 * Any disrespect to this group will REQUIRE AN APOLOGY.
+  Disrespect includes any interuption or distraction.
+  If someone is speaking wait until an appropriate moment to offer the apology.
-  Absolutely NO THREATS and NO VIOLENCE.
+  Absolutely NO THREATS and NO VIOLENCE will be tolerated.
 * Do NOT violate ANY restraining orders or no-contact orders, ever, not even as part of an assignment.
-* **NO** arguing; **NO** excuses; Please **ASK** to explain.
+* **NO** arguing; **NO** excuses
+  **ASK** if you may explain -- before offering an explanation.
   Continuing to argue will result in failure to progress.
-* When speaking, **FOCUS ON YOURSELF, NOT OTHERS.**
+* While speaking **FOCUS ON YOURSELF, NOT OTHERS.**
-  YOU ARE THE PERPETRATOR, NOT THE VICTIM.
-* Follow the K.I.S.S. principle: _"Keep It Short & Simple"_
+* Follow the K.I.S.S. principle: _"Keep It Short & Straightforward"_
-  This means **keep your answers as short & simple as possible.**
+  This means **keep your answers as brief & frank as possible.**
   --2 to 3 sentences is usually plenty!
 Let us ask for more information, if we need it.
   Otherwise you'll probably end up exposing more than necessary.
 * Everybody has reasons...
-  When speaking, **focus on WHAT YOU DID, NOT WHY you did it.**
-  The group will decide when, if ever, to talk about the "why".
-  --If we need to know why (ie. if we need to know the reason) then we will ask.
-* Giving "reasons" can lead to failure, unless they are specifically called for.
+  Giving "reasons" can lead to failure, unless they are specifically called for.
-  (Otherwise they are just "excuses".
-See next section.)
+  If we need to know the reason then we will ask.
+  (Reasons which don't provide value to the other party are "excuses" because they are used in an attempt to excuse misbehavior.  --See next section.)

 🚯 EXCUSES ARE NEVER ALLOWED